joseph-p-pasaoa/replica_Twitter_Homepage/README.md

 # Replicating Twitter's Homepage

-_Assignment to code a visual and peripherally-interactive replica of Twitter's homepage in only HTML and CSS._
+_Assignment to code a visual and superficially-interactive replica of Twitter's homepage using only HTML5 and CSS._

 ## Full-sized screen